xianwew/Microservice-E-Commerce-FullStack/README.md

 # Hello and welcome to my GitHub repository!

 This project is a react / spring full-stack e-commerce application built using a microservice architecture.
 Over the course of 25 days, I have implemented a robust, scalable, and reliable system using cutting-edge technologies.
 The application includes services for users, items, orders, and payments, all orchestrated to provide a seamless e-commerce experience.
-Below are some screenshots of the app.

 Feel free to explore the code, and don't hesitate to reach out if you have any questions or feedback!